crunchy-labs/crunchy-cli/README.md

 ```
 After the binary has built successfully it is available in `target/release`.

-### Final steps

-In order to make the binary globally accessible you will need to add it to `PATH` so it's recommended you move it to a general folder.

-Examples:

-- Linux/MacOS
-  - ```shell
-    mkdir ~/crunchy-cli
-    mv /path/to/repo/target/release/crunchy-cli ~/crunchy-cli/crunchy # OR
-    mv /path/to/downloaded/file/crunchy-cli(rest of filename here) ~/crunchy-cli/crunchy
-    export PATH=$PATH:~/crunchy-cli
-    ```

-    For persistent usage you should add the above export to your `.shellrc`(.bashrc, .zshrc ,etc. file)
-- Windows
-  - Download the `.exe` file or build it yourself.
-Rename it to the way you will be calling it (ex: `crunchy.exe`) and move it into a folder where it's easily accessible.
-Afterwards follow a [guide](https://www.wikihow.com/Change-the-PATH-Environment-Variable-on-Windows) for adding that folder to the `PATH` variable.
-A restart of `CMD` or `powershell` might be required for the changes to take effect.

 ## 🖥️ Usage

 > All shown command are just examples